SopiMlab/DeepLearningWithAudio/utilities/pyext-setup/setup-linux.md

 ```

 This creates a binary called `py.pd_linux` in the `build/py` subdirectory.
 It is normal for some warnings to appear during the build.

+if you have the following error "Make utility not found": make sure that you have gcc, g++ and make installed,

 ## Install pyext